An individual design hotel in Vienna's epicenter.

 Gay Travel Vienna

-Metropolis of the vast Holy Roman and Austro-Hungarian empires, center of imperial society, home to kings and nobles, arbitrator of arts and music, and a culinary capital.
-This city at the crossroads of Eastern and Western Europe has authentic atmosphere that’s impossible to disregard.
-In addition to the beauty of Vienna’s architecture, art, music and setting, there is a rich gay history here, along with a sizeable gay scene that will delight even the most jaded gay or lesbian traveler.
-For centuries, prominent nobles, generals, artists and professionals have left a distinctly queer mark on Vienna.
-The buildings and narrow cobblestone streets may look old-fashioned, but Vienna’s clubs, bars, restaurants, festivals, organizations, shops, parades and museums testify to a far more open and tolerant attitude about the gay couples strolling, holding hands and kissing in the street.
+For centuries, prominent nobles, generals, artists, and professionals have left a distinctly queer mark on Vienna.
+The buildings and narrow cobblestone streets may look old-fashioned, but Vienna’s clubs, bars, restaurants, festivals, organizations, shops, parades, and museums testify to a far more open and tolerant attitude about the gay couples strolling, holding hands and kissing in the street.
 This modern perspective has been in development for centuries.

-Vienna’s gay visitors find a dizzying array of events, places and experiences tailor-made for their interests.
-Theaters, museums, music festivals, operas, symphonies, film festivals, dance companies, performance halls, galleries, exhibitions, shops, markets, bookstores, coffee shops, cafés, restaurants, bars, clubs, parties, sport clubs, tournaments, celebrations and, of course, even the city’s beloved balls, all cater to and welcome gay citizens and guests.
+Vienna’s gay visitors find a dizzying array of events, places, and experiences tailor-made for their interests.
+Theatres, museums, music festivals, operas, symphonies, film festivals, galleries, exhibitions, markets, bookstores, coffee shops, cafés, restaurants, bars, clubs, parties, sporting events and of course, even the city’s beloved balls, all cater to and welcome gay citizens and guests.

 Take a personal tour with one of Vienna's brightest stars, Conchita Wurst!